ntaneja1985/NET8TrainingPradeep/README.md

 ## Keyed Services in ASP.NET Core
 - Lets say an interface has 2 implementations, ICustomerBL is implemented by CustomerBL and CustomerV2BL
+- We can also have KeyedTransient and KeyedSingleton
 ```c#
   services.AddKeyedScoped<ICustomerBL, CustomerBL>("v1");
   services.AddKeyedScoped<ICustomerBL, CustomerV2BL>("v2");